Pro509/TransferMarkt-Scraper/README.md

 Paper authored by Daria Arena, Lorenzo Bernardini, Pritish Dugar, and Julius Kuempers.

-Acknowledgments to our supervisor Dr. Francesco Lissoni.
+Acknowledgments to our professor and supervisor Dr. Francesco Lissoni.